 About The Team

-Daniel McCabe (Director, Cinematographer, Producer) is a cinematographer, photographer and director based in New York and The Democratic Republic of Congo.
+Daniel McCabe (Director, Producer, DP) is a New York based photographer and director.
 His work has appeared in National Geographic, the New York Times, BBC, Al Jazeera and CNN among others.
 This is Congo is Daniel’s first feature-length documentary.
-Daniel is represented by Redux Pictures for his photographic work.

 Alyse Ardell Spiegel (Editor, Producer) is an award-winning documentary film, television and commercial editor based in New York.
 Her credits include Joe Berlinger’s Paradise Lost 3: Purgatory (HBO), which was nominated for Best Documentary Feature at the 2012 Academy Awards.
 Her first feature as an editor, the award-winning Crude, also directed by Berlinger, premiered at the 2009 Sundance Film Festival.
 Her other feature work includes The Project (2013 Tribeca Film Festival) and Unraveled (Showtime).
 Spiegel’s television credits include the Emmy-nominated series Oprah’s Masterclass (OWN), Demi Lovato: Stay Strong (MTV), and Tope Ten Monks (HBO).
 A fluent Spanish speaker, she has worked in Cuba, South Africa, and across North America.

-Horeb Bulambo (Field Producer) is a freelance communications specialist and reporter for international film and media organizations.
+Horeb Bulambo Shindano (Field Producer) is a communications specialist, reporter and filmmaker.
 Horeb attended College Mwanga, majoring in Literature and Philosophy, and the Uganda School of Media, majoring in Photography and Video Production.
-In 2000, Horeb worked for the Diane Fossey Gorilla Fund managing relations between the organization and local populations and for World Vision as a Communications Officer, specializing in hostile environments.
-In 2009, Horeb became MONUSCO’s (UN peace-keeping mission to the DR Congo) lead reporter, traveling to remote areas of DRC to provide on-camera reports for UN field operations.
-He is also an independent film director and producer, winning Best Narrative Film in 2008 at the Picha Film Festival in Lubumbashi, DRC for his film Racial Prejudice.
-Horeb speaks eight languages including French, English, and Latin and has worked in every major DRC conflict zone since 1996.
+He has worked for the Diane Fossey Gorilla Fund World Vision as a Communications Officer, specializing in hostile environments, MONUSCO (UN peacekeeping mission to the DR Congo) as lead television reporter and as a field producer for numerous news and media organizations including National Geographic, New York Times, Vice News, CNN and Netflix.
+Horeb has directed and produced over 10 films including Racial Prejudice which won Best Narrative Film in 2008 at the Picha Film Festival in Lubumbashi, DRC.
+Horeb is the father of three, speaks eight languages including French, English, and Latin and has worked in every major DRC conflict zone since 1996.